UWM-Libraries/GeoDiscovery-Documentation/docs/noid.md

 ## Setting up the database on a new env:

-`noid dbcreate gmgs.reeeeek long 77981 "University of Wisconsin-Milwaukee Libraries" gmgs`
+`noid dbcreate gmgs.reeeeeek long 77981 "University of Wisconsin-Milwaukee Libraries" gmgs`

 `gmgs.reeeeek`